spectrocloud/CanvOS/README.md

 </InfoBox>

-This lab was written with the following versions:
+This how-to was written with the following versions:

 **Ubuntu**